Echo 200 (left) and Selmer-Truvoice Echo 400 (right).

 ECC83 and 1 x ECF82.
 Controls for motor on/off, echo volume, and echo

 sustain were fitted, together with a further four position rotary control

 for bring different combinations of replay heads into use.
 (The rival

 Copicat initially had a similar rotary control switch for the heads, but

 changed to the more versatile push buttons for each head in 1960.)

-1962 during the blue/grey Selmer period, a couple of years or so after the
+in late-1962 during the blue/grey Selmer period, a year or so after the

 Selmer did however take a leaf out of the

 Watkins' book with the new model, by utilising a push button for each head, giving a very wide selection of multi-tap echo combinations.
 Echo volume and an echo sustain controls were fitted, plus of course, a motor on/off switch.
 Valves fitted were 3 x ECC83 and 1 x ECF82, and an erase head was installed, rather than the simple magnet that the Copicat